Policy Implications of Statistical Estimates: A General Bayesian Decision-Theoretic Model for Binary Outcomes: Application

-Whether one refers to a specific policymaking context or not, the main conclusion from my model does not change.
-Whether a policy (deploying peacekeepers in the current example) is an optimal choice depends on the desired level of reduction in the likelihood of an undesirable event (civil war recurrence in the example), the probability of the policy achieving this level of reduction, and the cost of the policy and the cost of the undesirable event.
+Whether one refers to a specific policymaking context or not, the main conclusion from the causal binary loss function model holds.
+Whether a policy (deploying peacekeepers in the current example) produces a smaller expected loss depends on the minimum desired level of reduction in the likelihood of an undesirable event (local conflict continuation in the example), the probability of the policy realizing at least this level of reduction, and the ratio of the cost of the policy to the cost of the undesirable event.